“You’re not really good at being a stay at home mom.”

 I couldn’t even remember the last time that I had dreamed or hoped for something.
 What happened to me?
 This was something I used to love to do.

+The bottom line was that a lot of my depression was directly related to my thoughts.
 My thoughts were causing me to neglect doing all those things I loved to do.

-I was just letting life happen one day at a time—however it went.
+And, I was just letting life happen one day at a time—however it went.

 Not really, but I always felt like I couldn’t spend money.
 I didn’t NEED anything.
 That sacrifice felt okay for me, even rational, because we were a single income family.